scalawithcats/scala-with-cats/src/pages/monoids/instance-selection.md

  -  How do we choose between type class instances when there are many available?

-    We've seen there are two monoids for `Int`: addition and zero, and multiplication and one.
+    We've seen two monoids for `Int`: addition and zero, and multiplication and one.
-    Similarly there are three monoids for `Boolean`.
+    Similarly there are at least four monoids for `Boolean` (and, or, equal, and not equal).
     When we write `true |+| false`, which instance is selected?

 In this section we explore how Cats answers these questions.